marcusmonteirodesouza/google-cloud-sendgrid-email-sending/README.md

-# Google Cloud - Email Sending recipes
+# Google Cloud - SendGrid Email Sending

+This is an example of how to send email in [Google Cloud](https://cloud.google.com/) via [SendGrid](https://sendgrid.com/).

 ## Deployment